Social Justice

 Gun Violence Awareness

 St. Peter’s participates in National Gun Violence Awareness Day, and we wear orange on this day to honor the more than 100 lives cut short and the hundreds more wounded by gun violence every day.
 We have, in partnership with Heeding God’s Call to End Gun Violence, installed a Memorial to the Lost in the churchyard to honor victims of gun violence and their surviving families.
-T-shirts with names and dates of those murdered by gun violence in Philadelphia are displayed in front of St. Peter’s Church so that community members can experience in a tangible way the loss of life and disruption of lives that gun violence creates.
+We also participate in Toll the Bell, an annual city-wide sound installation bringing greater awareness to the gun violence epidemic affecting our city and the nation.

 Episcopal Community Services